 Formerly HVAC 821.
 Prereq. - EMEC 101.
+Offered fall semester only.

 HVAC 140 Heat Pump Systems (Cr2) (1.5:1.5)

 Practical study of the principles and applications of the heat pump used in heating and cooling systems; focus on heating and cooling cycle theory, control systems, and hands-on troubleshooting procedures.